The five foundations for strong OT security

 OT security shouldn’t happen in isolation.
 Because IoT solutions often introduce IT-like attributes into OT operations, the knee-jerk reaction is simply to pass OT responsibility onto the Chief Information Security Officer (CISO).
 70% of European organisations have already done this, but it isn’t necessarily the right approach, as often the budget and people responsibility stays with the plant manager.

 Instead, CISOs need to build trust that they can handle the security aspect of plant operations while not impacting operations.
 Security is more robust if a cross-organisation committee of relevant experts from both IT and OT teams put their heads together and develop overarching security policies.
-By bridging the divide between siloed teams, there’s less risk of cyber-criminals exploiting gaps in your security.
+By bridging the divide between siloed teams, there’s less risk of cyber criminals exploiting gaps in your security.

 2. Baseline existing OT security maturity and networked devices